cstrawberry/predictive-universe/docs/paper/07_minimal_predictive_unit.md

     \varepsilon \ge \varepsilon_{logic} = \ln 2
     $$

 *Proof Summary:* The strict lower bound $\varepsilon \ge \ln 2$ arises fundamentally from the logical structure of the self-referential SPAP update cycle inherent in the MPU's 'Evolve' process (Definition 27).
-As rigorously derived in Appendix J (Theorem J.1), any physical implementation of this cycle necessitates a logically irreversible state-space merging to resolve the self-reference and close the predictive loop under finite complexity constraints (Section J.2).
+As rigorously derived in Appendix J (Theorem J.1), any physical implementation of this cycle necessitates a logically irreversible merging of the state space to resolve the self-reference and close the predictive loop under finite complexity constraints (Section J.2).
 Applying Landauer's principle to this unavoidable logical erasure yields the universal minimum dimensionless entropy cost $\varepsilon_{logic} = \ln 2$ that must be dissipated to the environment per cycle involving non-trivial self-referential information gain (Section J.3).
 The total effective cost $\varepsilon$ associated with the 'Evolve' step must account for this fundamental logical requirement, hence $\varepsilon \ge \ln 2$.
 QED

-The strict positivity and universality of this irreducible cost $\varepsilon$ is of profound consequence.
+The strict positivity and universality of this irreducible cost $\varepsilon$ are of profound consequence.
 Beyond underpinning the Reflexivity Constraint (Theorem 33) and limiting ND-RID channel capacity (Appendix E), it serves as the fundamental thermodynamic ratchet that physically enforces the emergent arrow of time, ensuring the directionality of macroscopic evolution (Appendix O, Theorem O.3).
 The full derivation of $\varepsilon \ge \ln 2$ is provided in **Appendix J**.

 **7.4.5 Theorem 32 (Fundamental Info-Thermo Bound for 'Evolve')**